ryanhs/ncurated/README.md

 ```javascript
 const sdk = require('sdk');

 ```

+### Configurations

+Most of commont configuration may be added via environment variables. (with prefix `SDK_`).
+This way, the app can be changed without touching the code.

+For example, you develop it in redis stream, zipkin memory, cache memory.
+But in the server you use kafka stream, zipkin http, and cache with redis.
+Just use `SDK_` prefix env.

 ## Integration

 This curated list is not really binding into a Framework.
 Please feel free to use any framework to use. \*as long as its compatible :-)

 ## Utilities